andrewjstone/concord-bft/CONTRIBUTING.md

 [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint)
 against your changes, to ensure adherence to the guidelines.

+Before commit, please also run: `scripts/format-code.sh .` from the top level directory.

 ## Reporting Bugs and Creating Issues

 When opening a new issue, try to roughly follow the commit message format conventions above.